 If you want to make mozzarella from already formed curd, start at Step 9 and proceed!
 You'll just need the curds, salt, and a bowl of ice water for the cheese-forming process.

+How do I store fresh mozzarella?
 If you're not going to eat your fresh mozzarella right away, you can double-wrap it in plastic to keep it safe from other odors and bacteria.
 A plastic tub with whey in it would be a good choice for home-cheesemakers.
 Fresh mozzarella balls can be kept no more than five days in the fridge, with three days the sweet spot.
 As the cheese is a truly fresh product, the sooner you can get to it the better.
+For more, explore The Right Way To Wrap And Store Cheese.